 - Please download the registration form below.
-Send your completed form to the office no late than August 17, 2022.
+Send your completed form to the office no later than August 22, 2022.

-- Members – Free for members in good standing.
+- Members – Free for all members.
 Please note that annual fees will become due on September 1, 2022.

 - Webinar – Login information will be emailed to all participants prior to the event.

 - Annual General Meeting – Login for the AGM will be sent to members in advance.

 Below is a list of studios and members hosting community hubs.
 All members and guests are invited to gather at your local hub for participation in Raising the Barre 2022.
 We encourage our members to create a hub in your area.
 If you would like your hub listed contact email@example.com to be listed on this page.
 Please notify the contact for each hub before attending in person.

 - Bradford, ON: Bradford School of Dance, 100 Dissette St. / Contact: Jane Pound or Hillary Whittaker

 - No further spaces available – Dartmouth, NS: Stars of Tomorrow Dance Academy, 1213 Cole Harbour Rd. / Contact: Elizabeth MacDonnell

 All times are Eastern Zone.
 See below for presentation descriptions and presenter biographies.

 10:30-10:50AM Annual General Meeting for Members.
 Please use the AGM login to attend.